RichardHerz/dynamic-CO-oxidation/README.md

 * The simulation runs on a Mac (MacBook Pro 2011) running Mac OS 10.13.2 (High Sierra) using LiveCode Community 8.1.8.

 * The simulation opens the stacks but *crashes* after the "start" button is pressed on a virtual machine running Windows 7 and an HP laptop running Windows 10, both using LiveCode Community 8.1.8.
-We  suspect this is due to a memory leak in the external.
+We  suspect this is due to a memory leak when the LiveCode engine accesses the external.
 A similar problem occurred on a Mac under LiveCode versions 5-7 but has been fixed in version 8.1, at least.
 See note above about the standalone version at ReactorLab.